 This link below provides a PDF for each Congressional District and State.
-Click on the link, then scroll down to find your district/state and then download to save the PDF to your computer.
-To share this material and have print-outs for your own meetings, visit CCL's Google Drive folder:
+Click on the link, scroll down to find your district/state, and then download to save the PDF to your computer.
+To share this material and have printouts for your own meetings, visit CCL's Google Drive folder:

 Climate Opinion Factsheets

 Early in 2020, Yale also announced the new “Climate Opinion Factsheets” based on the Yale Climate Opinion Maps.
-The online tool allows you to tailor-make your own factsheet by selecting the geographic location including 22 key measures of public climate change knowledge, attitudes, policy support, and behavior for each of the 50 states, 435 congressional districts, and 3,142 counties across the US.
+The online tool allows you to tailor-make your own factsheet by selecting your geographic location as well as any of the 22 key measures of public climate change knowledge, attitudes, policy support, and behavior for your state, congressional district, or county.

 Yale Climate Opinion Maps FAQ